 The Company uses different components in the manufacturing of its products and relies on a steady supply of these components to be able to meet is production and revenue targets.
-Companies managing electronic components have been facing challenging times with successive waves of part shortages, price hikes and lengthening lead times.
+Companies managing electronic components have been facing challenging times with successive waves of part shortages, price hikes and lengthening lead times increasingly due to the COVID-19 pandemic and the accompanying global supply chain stresses.
 A major surge in demand on one side and a critical materials and parts shortage on the other strained capabilities to meet demand, especially for more standard passive components, such as multilayer ceramic capacitors (MLCC), resistors, transistors, diodes and even memory.
 Any significant delivery delays could negatively impact the Company's future revenue and may have a material adverse effect on the business, financial position, or results of operations of the Company.